Donald Gilbert Kennedy: Service in the British Solomon Islands Protectorate in World War II

 In 1940 he transferred to the British Solomon Islands Protectorate (BSIP) to work at the protectorate headquarters on Tulagi.
 He was allocated the administration of the district of Gela in the Nggela Islands.
-Following the attack of the Japanese on Pearl Harbour on 7 December 1941, he was commissioned as a captain in the BSIP Defence Force.
+Following the attack of the Japanese on Pearl Harbor on 7 December 1941, he was commissioned as a captain in the BSIP Defence Force.
 He continued in his administrative duties, with his responsibilities covering the north-western half of the Solomon Islands and included Ysabel, Nggela and the Shortland Islands.

 He organised an intelligence-gathering network of local informants and messengers to carry out the role of Coastwatchers; who were planters, government officials, missionaries and islanders who went into hiding after the Japanese invasion of the Solomon Islands in 1942.
 The Coastwatchers monitored Japanese shipping and aircraft (reporting by radio) and also rescued Allied personnel who were stranded in the territory held by the Japanese.

 On 20 April 1942, Kennedy established a base at Mahanga (Mahaga), which overlooked Thousand Ships Bay on the south coast of Santa Isabel Island.
 Following further Japanese advances, in July 1942 he transferred his headquarters to Seghe (Segi or Sergi) on the south coast of New Georgia, which was on the channel between New Georgia and Vangunu in the Western Province.
 On 7 August 1942, U.S. forces captured Tulagi and an airfield on Guadalcanal.
 As Seghe was under the flight path of the Japanese aircraft flying from Rabaul, Kennedy was able to provide warnings by radio to the U.S. forces of attacking aircraft.
 Kennedy reported on Japanese shipping in the New Georgia Sound (known as ‘The Slot’), which were attempting to reinforce the troops on Guadalcanal, and also rescued downed American airmen.

 Kennedy lead a force of about 30 Solomon Islander fighters, with about 60 carriers of equipment.
 Kennedy gained a reputation for physical abuse of his subordinates and islanders that he viewed as defying his authority.